 There are different types of certificates for different situations, including:

 - Web server authentication certificates

 - Unified Communication certificates (Both UC and SAN)

 - Code signing certificates

 This type of certificate is issued based solely on the verification of the business’ domain by checking their WHOIS listing.
 They’re cheaper than other types of SSL certificates and today there are even free ones (AutoSSL and Let’s Encrypt).
 They’re also fast and easy to obtain because all they have to do is verify you own the domain.
 But they don’t provide as much assurance to your visitors and they aren’t as secure.

 There are both single domain certificates and wildcard.
 If you need to secure subdomains, as well as your main domain then you would want a wildcard.

 This is what you really want if you have an ecommerce site or gather sensitive data.
-It will cost more and take more time for approval, but it gives much more security and it visibly will turn the address bar in web browsers green, clearly showing visitors that they’re in a secure environment.
+It will cost more and take more time for approval, but it gives much more security and it’ll visibly turn the address bar in web browsers green.
+This clearly shows visitors that they’re in a secure environment.
 You can see the requirements here.